 Status: Ongoing

-Researcher(s): Marzuk A. N. Hossain, Shaila Ahmed, PhD, Munshi Sulaiman, PhD
+Researcher(s): Marzuk A. N. Hossain; Shaila Ahmed, PhD and Munshi Sulaiman, PhD

 Topic(s): BRAC Programs, Ultra-Poor Graduation, Gender and Social Development